A sight-impaired person listening to the local news on a USB player

-Reading's Talking News is a registered charity which provides extracts from the Reading Evening Post and Reading Chronicle now in a MP3 format on a USB flash memory drive to visually-impaired people in Reading and surrounding areas.
+Reading's Talking News is a registered charity which provides extracts from Reading and other surrounding local newspapers, now in a MP3 format on a USB flash memory drive to visually-impaired people in Reading and surrounding areas.

 How It All Began